DaveParillo/cisc192-reader/src/chapter12/vector_of_cards.rst

 Here is the state diagram for this object:

 .. figure:: Images/12.6deck_state_diagram.png
+   :name: fig_deck_state
    :scale: 60%
    :align: center
-   :alt: image
+   :alt: deck object state diagram showing a card vector and its card fields

+   Deck object state diagram

 The three dots represent the 48 cards I didn’t feel like drawing.
-Keep In mind that we haven’t initialized the instance variables of the cards yet.
-In some environments, they will get initialized to zero, as shown In the figure, but in others they could contain any possible value.
+Keep in mind that we haven’t initialized the instance variables of the cards;
+in some environments, they will get initialized to zero, as shown in :numref:`fig_deck_state`, but in others they could contain any possible value.

 One way to initialize them would be to pass a ``playing_card`` as a second argument to the constructor: